eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 ---
 ### Supported submodules
-To find information about supported submodels and there version in SDE please visit below
+To find information about supported submodels and there version in SDE please visit [here](modules/sde-submodules/submodules.md)
-#### [submodelinfo]
-[submodelinfo]: sde-submodels/submodeles.md

 ---

 ## DFT(Simple Data Exchanger) Compatible with :=
 1. ***File Uploads***
     * SerialPartTypization